dannilobr/WS/README.md

 - *Solidity*: Programming language for smart contracts.
 - *Base188 Encoding*: A custom, optimized encoding system that compresses transaction data into a compact format suitable for SMS transmission (typically limited to 160 characters).
-- *Rede Scroll*: It offers scalability, low cost, and high transaction speed.
+- *Scroll Network*: It offers scalability, low cost, and high transaction speed.

 ## Smart Contract Features